-ALEKS Class Code: 4W4YC-MPALD Free two-week access code: F625C-AC450-31972-FDB49 eBook:
+ALEKS Class Code: 6RWK3-FUPPH

+Free two-week access code: A780F-941B2-4334C-6F6D4

+eBook:

 Through the ALEKS site you will have access to the eBook College Algebra with Trigonometry 1st Edition by Miller and Gerken.
-The eBook contains videos and is a valuable resource.
+Each week you are required to read the sections we cover in the eBook.
+The eBook also contains videos and is a valuable resource.
 If you really want a paper copy, you can order a paper version of the text through ALEKS but really if you have ANY trigonometry book then you can study topics from that book, so there is no need to buy this exact paper book.
 Your ALEKS 360 access code gives you access to the adaptive learning software using the Miller book when you need explanations.
 Email me if you have questions about this.